 What tools does Duke use for endpoint management?

 IT departments at Duke use different tools to manage the computers they support.
-The primary tools currently in use are Jamf Pro, Microsoft SCCM, and IBM BigFix.
+The primary tools currently in use are Jamf Pro, Microsoft Endpoint Configuration Manager, and HCL BigFix.
 A computer must have one of these tools installed to be compliant with Duke’s endpoint management policy.
-In the event that a machine is self-managed by the end user and not by a departmental IT group, the end user should install either the IBM BigFix or Jamf Pro self-managed client.
+In the event that a machine is self-managed by the end user and not by a departmental IT group, the end user should install the BigFix self-managed client.

 What is Jamf Pro?
-What is Microsoft SCCM?
-What is IBM BigFix?
+What is Configuration Manager?
+What is BigFix?

-Jamf Pro, Microsoft SCCM, and IBM BigFix are all endpoint management tools used to collect information about and (optionally) change the configuration of participating computers.
+Jamf Pro, Configuration Manager, and BigFix are all endpoint management tools used to collect information about and (optionally) change the configuration of participating computers.
 Each tool requires a client that communicates to a central management service.
-Jamf Pro manages devices running the macOS/OS X and iOS operating systems, Microsoft SCCM manages Windows computers, and IBM BigFix manages macOS/OS X, Windows, and Linux computers.
+Jamf Pro manages devices running the macOS and iOS operating systems, Configuration Manager manages Windows computers, and BigFix manages macOS, Windows, and Linux computers.

 By requiring endpoint agents on Duke computers, aren’t we creating an extremely attractive target to hackers?
 How are you protecting these endpoint security tools?